 Full-time students enrol in four subjects per semester, with face to face classes totalling approximately 16 hours per week.
 Students are expected to undertake an equivalent amount of private study to maximise success in the course.

 A range of assessment methods are used across subjects in this course to allow students to demonstrate both practical skills and theoretical knowledge.
 Most subjects require the completion of 3 to 4 assessment tasks.
 Assessment types include, but are not limited to quizzes, practical exercises, case studies, journals, group activities and examinations.

-This course is available for enrolment by international students, subject to meeting course entry requirements and satisfying student visa conditions.
-For more information and the current course fee for international students go to the TAFE NSW International website.
+These courses are available for enrolment by international students, subject to meeting course entry requirements and satisfying student visa conditions.
+For more information including tuition fees go to the TAFE NSW International website.

-While every effort has been made to ensure information about this course is accurate and up to date, you are advised to contact the course coordinator for specific and up to date information about tuition fees and academic requirements of each course.
+While every effort has been made to ensure the above information is accurate and up to date, you are advised to contact the course coordinator for specific and up to date information about tuition fees and academic requirements of the course.

 Degrees - Related - Denim Blue